Gluten Free Banana Nut Mini Muffins are soft, squishy, and irresistable! Naturally sweetened and easily made vegan, too.

 Directions

-- Preheat oven to 350 degrees then spray a 24-count mini muffin tin with nonstick spray and set aside.
+- Preheat oven to 350 degrees then spray a 24-count mini muffin pan with nonstick spray and set aside.
+(No need to spray if using a silicone muffin pan)

 This was the first gluten free banana muffin recipe I’ve tried and I doubt I’ll try another!!
 These mini muffins (such a cute idea by the way!) were beyond delicious and were a hit with my whole family!!
 My little sister said they were the best muffin she’s had in her whole life!
 Five stars without hesitation <3